OlGe404/CodeReadyContainers/README.md

   * After the installation has finished, refresh your shell with <code>su $(whoami)</code>
   * Login to the openshift webconsole at https://console-openshift-console.apps-crc.testing with <code>developer/developer</code> or <code>kubeadmin/kubeadmin</code> credentials

+The CRC installation will not be started automatically after you have rebooted or shutdown your system.
+To start it again, run `crc start` and to stop it run `crc stop`.
+To check the current status run `crc status`.
 ### Known Issues
 If the installation fails, it can get stuck and prevent new installations to run succesfully.